 - Few Risks: Ultrasonography is generally considered a safe imaging modality.
 Diagnostic and therapeutic ultrasound equipment is regulated in the USA by the FDA, and worldwide by other national regulatory agencies.
 The FDA limits acoustic output using several metrics.
 Generally other regulatory agencies around the world accept the FDA-established guidelines.

 - Clean Work Environments: Sonographers work in clean environments, sometimes sterile conditions.
 The field leans toward hospitals with the proper equipment to conduct the sonography profession, but a number of workers are in doctor’s offices, too.

 - Salaries Good Nationwide: While a medical sonographer’s salary is about the same nationwide, your choice of where you live can affect how much you’ll earn.
-For instance, the top paying state for this occupation is Massachusetts at $80,000 per year annual average salary.
+For instance, the top paying state for this occupation is California at $95,880 per year annual average salary.
 The average annual salary nationwide in 2008 was $61,980.

 - Quality Job Offerings: UltrasoundJOBS.com is the only internet recruitment site focused solely on ultrasound professionals.
 It is a partner of the American Registry of Diagnostic Medical Sonography (ARDMS), the certifying agency for sonographers and vascular technologists and is the only service of its kind endorsed by the organization.

 - Enter a Job Soon: There are several avenues for entry into the field of diagnostic medical sonography.
 Sonographers may train in hospitals, vocational-technical institutions, colleges or universities, or the Armed Forces.
 Some training programs prefer applicants with experience in other healthcare professions or high school graduates with courses in mathematics, health, and science.